-In FY2022, BAM proposes spending approximately \$244.7 million, allocated across approximately 500 projects.
+In FY2022, BAM's proposed spending plan is \$244.3 million, allocated across approximately 500 projects.
 The FY2022 CIP emphasizes the County's commitment to supporting the various agency missions and enhancing the experience and quality of life for its employees and residents.
 In addition, requirements for code compliance, sustainability, resiliency, operational efficiencies, and cost savings guide the development of the CIP.
 BAM works to be good stewards of Cook County assets through the consolidation of underutilized space and disposition of assets that are no longer viable or necessary.
 The FY2022 CIP builds upon the previous year's initiatives and continues with strategic developments across all portfolios to realize these goals.